+GENERAL INFORMATION ABOUT THE ANNUAL MEETING AND VOTING

+Where and when will the annual meeting be held?

+What can I yote on at the meeting?

-GENERAL INFORMATION ABOUT THE ANNUAL MEETING AND VOTINGWhere and when will the annual meeting be held?Why did you send me this proxy statement?What can I vote on at the meeting?How does the board of directors recommend that I vote?Who can vote?
+What can I vote on at the meeting?
+How does the board of directors recommend that I vote? ا

-What is the required vote for approval?How are votes counted?How do I vote?How do I vote by proxy?How do I vote if my shares are held in street name?What if other matters come up at the annual meeting?Can I change my vote after I return my proxy card?Can I vote in person at the annual meeting rather than by completing the proxy card?What do I do if I receive duplicate proxy statements and cards?Who will count the votes?Who will conduct this proxy solicitation and who pays for this proxy solicitation?
-2 2 3 3 3 3 3 4 4 4 4 4 PROPOSAL 1: ELECTION OF DIRECTORS Nominee for Election as a Class I Director Nominees for Election as Class III Directors 5 5 5 BOARD OF DIRECTORS AND COMMITTEES OF THE BOARD OF DIRECTORS Board Leadership Structure Directors Board Risk Oversight Risk and Employee Compensation Board of Directors Committees Code of Business Conduct and Ethics Stock Ownership Guidelines for Directors and the CEO Compensation Committee Interlocks and Insider Participation Attendance of Directors Policies Relating to our Board of Directors 6 6 7 8 8 10 10 10 10 10 AUDIT COMMITTEE REPORT 12 COMPENSATION COMMITTEE REPORT 13 EXECUTIVE OFFICERS 14 EXECUTIVE COMPENSATION Compensation Discussion and Analysis 2013 Fiscal Year Compensation Tables Director Compensation Table for Fiscal Year 2013 15 15 22 27 PROPOSAL 2: ADVISORY VOTE TO APPROVE EXECUTIVE COMPENSATION 28 CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS Policy and Procedures 29 29 SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE 29 SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT 30 PROPOSAL 3: RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM Principal Accounting Fee Information 33 33 STOCKHOLDER PROPOSALS FOR INCLUSION IN NEXT YEAR'S PROXY STATEMENT 35 ANNUAL REPORT ON FORM 10-K 35 OTHER BUSINESS 35
+Who can vote?

+What is the required vote for approval?
+2

+How are votes counted?

+How do I vote?

+How do I vote by proxy?

+How do I vote by proxy?
+How do I vote if my shares are held in street name?

+What if other matters come up at the annual meeting?

+Can I change my vote after I return my proxy card?

+Can I vote in person at the annual meeting rather than by completing the proxy card?

+What do I do if I receive duplicate proxy statements and cards?

+Who will count the votes? ∠

+Who will conduct this proxy solicitation and who pays for this proxy solicitation? ∠

+PROPOSAL 1: ELECTION OF DIRECTORS 4

+Nominee for Election as a Class I Director.

+Nominees for Election as Class III Directors.

+DO ADD OF DIDECTORS AND COMMITTEES OF THE DO ADD OF DIDECTORS

+BOARD OF DIRECTORS AND COMMITTEES OF THE BOARD OF DIRECTORS

+Directors

+Board Risk Oversight

+Risk and Employee Compensation 5

+Board of Directors Committees

+Code of Business Conduct and Ethics.

+Stock Ownership Guidelines for Directors and the CEO

+Compensation Committee Interlocks and Insider Participation 10

+Attendance of Directors

+Policies Relating to our Board of Directors 11

+AUDIT COMMITTEE REPORT 12

+COMPENSATION COMMITTEE REPORT

+EXECUTIVE OFFICERS

+EXECUTIVE COMPENSATION

+Compensation Discussion and Analysis

+2013 Fiscal Year Compensation Tables 22

+Director Compensation Table for Fiscal Year 2013

+PROPOSAL 2: ADVISORY VOTE TO APPROVE EXECUTIVE COMPENSATION 28

+CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS 29

+Policy and Procedures

+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT

+PROPOSAL 3: RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

+Principal Accounting Fee Information

+STOCKHOLDER PROPOSALS FOR INCLUSION IN NEXT YEAR'S PROXY STATEMENT 35

+ANNUAL REPORT ON FORM 10-K

+OTHER BUSINESS

-CITI TRENDS, INC. 104 Coleman Boulevard Savannah, Georgia 31408
+CITI TRENDS, INC.

+104 Coleman Boulevard Savannah, Georgia 31408